Loon Mountain is conveniently located right off I93 in

 Lincoln NH, making it a popular choice for families.
 Loon is big on

 terrain parks and its super pipe plus a Big Air Bag

 for the kids, and NH's best snowmaking for mom and dad's assurance.

 Now that Loon is operated by Boyne, with sister resorts

 Sunday River and

-Sugarloaf, the focus is on opening first for skiing in New Hampshire
+Sugarloaf, the focus is on opening first for skiing in New Hampshire and closing last

 from the New England Pass valid at all three ski resorts.